 Michael J. Perez, Paralegal: Michael joined the Legal Action Center in June 2011.
 Before joining the Legal Action Center, Michael was an AmeriCorps fellow where he worked as a paralegal for the Monroe County Legal Assistance Center (MCLAC) in Rochester.
 During his two years as an AmeriCorps fellow Michael worked intimately within MCLAC’s service areas of public benefits, housing, unemployment benefits, seniors law, re-entry, and fair housing.
 Michael also created a legal services homelessness initiative where he went to various homeless shelters to provide legal assistance/intakes.
 Michael graduated with a B.A. from Drew University where he majored in philosophy and minored in political science.

 Paul N. Samuels, Director and President: Paul N. Samuels is Director/President of the Legal Action Center, a not-for-profit public interest law firm with offices in New York City and Washington, D.C. specializing in legal and policy issues involving alcohol and drug abuse and dependence, AIDS and criminal justice.
-For more than two decades Mr. Samuels has worked on a wide range of alcohol and drug policy issues at the federal, state, and local levels, including developing creative strategies to increase public and private financing for treatment and improve the quality of treatment, and working with government agencies, service providers, national organizations, and the recovery community to implement those strategies and educate the public and policymakers.
+For more than three decades Mr. Samuels has worked on a wide range of alcohol and drug policy issues at the federal, state, and local levels, including developing creative strategies to increase public and private financing for treatment and improve the quality of treatment, and working with government agencies, service providers, national organizations, and the recovery community to implement those strategies and educate the public and policymakers.
 He has testified before numerous Congressional and state legislative committees and lectured in more than 30 States on a range of policy issues related to alcohol and drug problems.
 Mr. Samuels has served on numerous national and state advisory groups, including the Expert Panel of CSAT’s National Treatment Plan, the Advisory Council of the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

 Currently Mr. Samuels is the Co-chair of the Coalition for Whole Health and was appointed in June 2013 by Governor Andrew Cuomo to serve as the Chair of New York State’s new Behavioral Health Services Advisory Council.
 Mr. Samuels is the recipient of a number of awards, including the American Society of Addiction Medicine’s (ASAM) John P. McGovern, M.D.
 Award in 2014; the Robert Wood Johnson Foundation’s Innovator Combating Substance Abuse in 2002; AMERSA’s Betty Ford Award in 1998, and Awards from the National Association of State Alcohol and Drug Abuse Directors in 1998 and 1992.
 Mr. Samuels joined the staff of the Legal Action Center upon graduation from Columbia Law School in 1979.
 He became Executive Vice President in 1983 and Director/President in 1992.
 He is a graduate of Harvard College.